Washington College's 241st Commencement Exercises. Sunday, May 19, 2024 - 10:00 a.m

-For general Commencement questions, contact the Campus Events Coordinator at 410.778.7888 or firstname.lastname@example.org.
+For access questions and general Commencement questions, contact the Campus Events Office at (410) 778-7743 or [email protected].

 Please do not bring your pets; only service animals are permitted at Commencement.

-Custom graduation announcements and other items may be ordered through Herff-Jones on their website or by calling (800)447-4723.
+Custom graduation announcements and other items may be ordered through Herff-Jones on their website or by calling (800) 447-4723.
 The Washington College Bookstore does not provide this service.
-Herff Jones has updated our announcements to reflect the new commencement date.

 The faculty and administration of Washington College wish to create a courteous and respectful environment in which to celebrate our newest alumni.
 We ask that all Commencement attendees refrain from disrupting the weekend’s formal ceremonies through the use of noisemakers (such as air horns, cowbells, and bullhorns), shouting or chanting, or high-volume mobile phone ringtones and conversations.
 Beach balls and other objects of distraction are prohibited.
 Additionally, College policies that restrict the use of tobacco and alcohol remain in force before, during, and after the Commencement ceremonies.
 In particular, current students found to have provided alcoholic substances to their graduating classmates during the procession or conferral of degrees may be subject to judicial action.

-Please be advised that family or friends may not pick up your diploma; the diploma must be picked up by the graduate.
+Please be advised that family or friends of the graduate may not pick up their diploma; the diploma must be picked up by the graduate.

 Graduates who neglect to pick up their diploma following the ceremony must contact the Registrar’s Office to make arrangements to receive their diploma.

-We invite the families of the Class of 2020 and the Class of 2021 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
+We invite the families of the Class of 2024 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
 Visit the Washington Fund page to find out more.